 Prerequisite: EMSP 1438, 1356 & 1261 with a grade of "C" or better, or current certification as an EMT - Intermediate by TDSHS and successful completion of advanced placement requirements.
+Co-requisite: EMSP 1355 & 2262

 A detailed study of the knowledge and skills in the assessment and management of patients with medical emergencies.
 Lab Fee: \$20.00